Best Ski-in Ski-Out Resorts in Lake Tahoe

-Lake Tahoe & Mammoth are easily my top two favorite ski spots in California ~ & Lake Tahoe may have the edge over Mammoth simply for its lake views!
-In this post, we’ll find all the “Best Ski-in Ski-Out Resorts in Lake Tahoe,” where you can literally drive up, drop off your skis (or snowboards), & basically NEVER have to get back in the car again!
+Lake Tahoe & Mammoth are my top two favorite ski spots in California ~ & Tahoe may edge out Mammoth simply for its lake views.
+In this post, we’ll discover all the “Best Ski-in Ski-Out Resorts in Lake Tahoe,” where you can literally drive up, drop off your skis or boards, & basically NEVER have to get back in the car again!
 We’ll tour the lake, checking out five of Tahoe’s finest ski resorts: Heavenly, Kirkwood, Squaw Valley, Homewood, & Northstar.
-Luckily, there’s a ski-in/ski-out option at all of them!

 - Heavenly: Spectacular views, terrain for all levels ~ but can get really crowded.

-- Kirkwood: TONS of advanced terrain & the best powder in Tahoe!
-45-minute drive from the lake.
+- Kirkwood: TONS of advanced terrain & the best powder in Tahoe; 45-minute drive from lake.

 - Homewood: Smallest ski resort with mainly advanced & intermediate terrain; great lake views.

-- Northstar: Best intermediate terrain in Tahoe, & most wind protection; great for families.
+- Northstar: Best intermediate terrain in Tahoe & good wind protection; great for families.

 The Ridge at Tahoe (Heavenly)